 Neglia Ballet’s magical production of The Nutcracker returns Thanksgiving weekend at Shea’s along with the Grammy award-winning Buffalo Philharmonic Orchestra.
 Get your tickets here: The Nutcracker at Shea’s

 ✓ Downtown Ice Skating (weather dependent):

 Lace up your skates as Canalside and Rotary Rink open the ice for the first skating of the winter season.
-At Canalside, you’ll find curling, skating, ice bumper cars, Buffalo-born ice bikes, and your own personal igloo to hang out in (new for 2019).
+At Canalside, you’ll find curling, skating, ice bumper cars, and the famous Buffalo-born ice bikes.
 Down at Rotary Rink, skating is totally free (plus the cost of skate rentals) and you’ll be joined by dozens of others in the winter wonderland of Downtown Buffalo.